SandersKM/SandersKM.github.io/_posts/2018-7-21-LD-Distance-Heatmap.md

 Fetching the variant positions from Ensembl is a bit tricky.
 Basically, Ensembl will only let you make 200 calls at a time, which involves some indexing fun to make sure all of the positions end up with the right variants as quickly as possible.
+It's not needed for this example, but it might save you some time if you want to retrieve positions from a larger area.
 After fetching the positions, we will sort all of the variants by bp position.

 ```R
 # Fetch Position from Ensembl using RSID